 More and more new mums in Singapore are delivering at home.
 From the 1980s to the early 1990s, only 20% of pregnant mothers planned home birth, while over 89% had their babies delivered by obstetricians or midwives.

 Most women are really more comfortable delivering at a children’s hospital and birthing centres than at their own homes.
 But times have changed.
-Today statistics show that around 70% of all births happen at home, with an increasing number of women planning on delivering naturally without any medical intervention (obstetrician or midwife) during labour and delivery.
+Statistics show that In 2023, there were 107 home births out of 42,263 total live births (0.25%).
+This is an increase from 57 home births in 2006.

 More than just giving you control over your own body’s functions during childbirth – which is effective, especially if it is the first child – there are other benefits too!
 Check on the list below.